joshcai/fw-feedback/README.md

 # mcdermott
-input system for finalist's weekend
+input system for finalists' weekend

 To get the Git repository the first time do: